LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

   (to crop the individual characters in the handwritten scanned images) and glob2 to automatically retrieve the cropped character image size.

 - A deep learning model trained with a specific handwriting is unlikely to generalize well to other handwritings.
 Also, I would advise you to keep your dataset private, as it would in theory be possible to reverse engineer it in order to generate text with your handwriting. <b>For this reason, I encourage you to use another handwriting than your official handwriting, as an added precaution.</b>
-- The Scriptreader pages from PrintANotebook need to be used, and the individual letters need to be written within the horizontal boundaries of a given dot grid square cell (comprised of four dots).
+- The <b>ScriptReader</b> pages from PrintANotebook need to be used, and the individual letters need to be written within the horizontal boundaries of a given dot grid square cell (comprised of four dots).
 The segmentation code allows plenty of space for ascenders and descenders, however.
 The handwritten pages should be <b>scanned at a resolution of 300 ppi</b>, with the US Letter page size setting and the text facing the top of the page, as the black squares will be used to automatically align the pages.
 You should refrain from writing near the dark squares to allow for the alignment to be unimpeded by any artifacts.

 - Make sure that all of your characters are very distinct from one another.
 I suggest using bars or dots in the zeros and writings the "1" the way you see it displayed on screen, so that it isn't confused with a lowercase "l".